willcassella/SinGE/README.md

-# SinGE - A game engine
+# nektonic - A game engine (formerly SinGE)

 ![Demersi](http://willcassella.net/SinGE/demersi.png)

-SinGE was largely inspired by ideas I had while developing WillowEngine and using other game engines and tools.
-Demersi was a game developed with SinGE and was the primary motivator of engine direction an development.
+nektonic was largely inspired by ideas I had while developing WillowEngine and using other game engines and tools.
+Demersi was a game developed with nektonic and was the primary motivator of engine direction an development.
 Demersi may be downloaded on [my website](http://willcassella.net).

 ## Compiling